 - Contribute to the debate on the role of lifelong learning in the context of international experience, government priorities and in the framework of personal and professional development.

-Students will have to attend 1-day and 2-day workshops throughout the academic year (see below).
-This usually amounts to 13 days in total.
+Students will attend 1-day and 2-day workshops throughout the academic year (see below).
+This usually amounts to 14 days in total.